About Us

 Dr. Angela Donkin

-Dr Angela Donkin is rejoining IHE after working at the National Foundation for Educational Research for the last five years as their Chief Social Scientist.
+Dr Angela Donkin rejoined IHE in 2023 after working at the National Foundation for Educational Research as their Chief Social Scientist.
 Angela has a wealth of experience in managing research, evaluation and analysis projects across a number of social policy areas, but has particularly deep knowledge relating to inequities arising from early years, education, and work.
-Angela was at IHE prior to NFER for five years and before that led the secretariat for the Graham Allen Review, the Cross departmental health work and wellbeing unit at the Department of Work and Pensions, and also worked on pension policy.
-Angela also worked at ONS on inequalities in life expectancy.
+Angela was at IHE prior to NFER and before that led the secretariat for the Graham Allen Review, the cross-departmental health, work and wellbeing unit at the Department for Work and Pensions and also worked on pension policy.
+Angela previously worked at ONS on inequalities in life expectancy.

 Dr Tammy Boyce